X39/lambda/src/io/ReadMe.md

 ##### Client Receives

-The client must immediately respond to this package with its own version information.
+The client must immediately respond to this message with its own version information.
 The proceeding protocol version is the one the client provided.

 ##### Server Receives

-Once the server received the client package, the server will attempt to find a matching protocol.
-If no matching protocol can be located, the client process will be asked to quit via the [quit package](#1--quit-package).
+Once the server received the client message, the server will attempt to find a matching protocol.
+If no matching protocol can be located, the client process will be asked to quit via the [quit message](#1--quit-message).

-#### 1: Quit Package
+#### 1: Quit Message

-The quit message is either sent when lambda decides to kill a process due to lack of usage or after the [version package](#0--version-package) was read and the server is not supporting the protocol version desired by the client.
+The quit message is either sent when lambda decides to kill a process due to lack of usage or after the [version message](#0--version-message) was read and the server is not supporting the protocol version desired by the client.

 The byte can be one of the following values: